-January – Permaculture Food Gardening in Subtropical Australia
+January in the Garden – Food Gardening in Subtropics and Warm Areas of Australia

 by Ewa Bekiesch, Permaculture designer, educator, self-sufficient living consultant, and healthy food advocate.

-This article might give you some ideas about what can be done, sown, planted, and harvested in the garden in January in the subtropical/warm parts of Australia.
-Note: this is all based on my experience and our work in the food forest.
-Feel free to comment under the article below if you would like to add or ask something.
+This article may give you some ideas about what can be done, sown, planted, and harvested in January for those living in the subtropical or warm regions of Australia.
+Please note that the advice is based on my personal experience and the work we do in our food forest.
+Feel free to share your thoughts or ask questions in the comments section below the article.

 General work in the garden during January